-Figure X. Table 1 from Robertson et al. 2010 PERMISSION NEEDED.
+Figure 8.
+Table 1 from Robertson et al. (2010).

-Of course, a weakness of this study is that it simply measured participants imagined responses, which might be wholly different from their actual responses.
-But at the
+Of course, a weakness of this study is that it simply measured participants' imagined responses, which might be wholly different from their actual responses.
+But at the very least, it suggests a link between exclusion and specific emotion-mediated behaviors, demanding more research.

-Tooby and colleagues followed this up with a specific study of shame which was more closely tethered to real scenarios, and which provided a comparative test of the hypothesis, adding power to their analysis.
-Their hypothesis was that shame is an evolved mechanism to deter individuals from making decisions which will cause them to be devalued, prevent them from telling others about things that would devalue their social standing, and help individuals respond appropriately when they are devalued.
+Tooby and colleagues followed this up with a specific study of shame that was more closely tethered to real scenarios, and which provided a comparative test of the hypothesis, adding power to their analysis.
+Their hypothesis was that shame is an evolved mechanism to deter individuals from making decisions that will cause them to be devalued, prevent them from telling others about things that would devalue their social standing, and help individuals respond appropriately when they are devalued.

 Importantly, this allowed the researchers to make a roughly quantitative prediction.
 In "deciding" whether to feel shame, one should estimate the magnitude of devaluation, so as not to invoke a costly emotional response unnecessarily.
-Therefore, shame should scale with the magnitude of devaluation - a stronger prediction then merely "shame" or "no shame".

-The researchers found that, across several countries, shame tracks the threat of devaluation from others, lending credence to the hypothesis that shame is evolved mechanism for managing social inclusion (Sznycer et al., 2016).
+Therefore, shame should scale with the magnitude of devaluation- a stronger prediction than merely "shame" or "no shame."
+The researchers found that, across several countries, shame tracks the threat of devaluation from others, lending credence to the hypothesis that shame is an evolved mechanism for managing social inclusion (Sznycer et al., 2016).